-- The remaining $K 3m \ge 2m$ edges in the cut must come from the m triangles or parallel edges that correspond to the clauses. - Each can contribute at most 2 to the cut. - So all are split. - A split clause means at least one of its literals is true and at least one false. - The other direction is left as an exercise.
+- The remaining $K 3m \ge 2m$ edges in the cut must come from the m triangles that correspond to clauses. - Each can contribute at most 2 to the cut. - So all are split. - A split clause means at least one of its literals is true and at least one false. - The other direction is left as an exercise.